-Our approach to addressing the matter involved the following procedures, among others:
+Our approach to addressing the matter included the following procedures, among others:

-- Tested the operating effectiveness of internal controls related to the impairment assessment of goodwill. - Evaluated how management determined the recoverable amounts of the operating segments, which included the following: - Tested the appropriateness of the method and approaches used and the mathematical accuracy of the calculations. - Tested the underlying data used by management in the discounted cash flow approach and the earnings multiple approach. - When an earnings multiple approach was used, tested the reasonableness of the significant assumptions used by management in determining the budgeted EBITDA by considering (i) the current and past performance of the operating segments; (ii) external market and industry data; and (iii) evidence obtained in other areas of the audit. - When a discounted cash flow approach was used, tested the reasonableness of the revenue growth rates by considering management's strategic plans approved by the Board, industry growth rates and available third party and customer data.
+- Tested the operating effectiveness of internal controls related to the impairment assessment of goodwill. - Evaluated how management determined the recoverable amounts of the operating segments, which included the following: - Tested the appropriateness of the method and approaches used and the mathematical accuracy of the calculations. - Tested the underlying data used by management in the discounted cash flow approach and the earnings multiple approach. - When an earnings multiple approach was used, tested the reasonableness of the significant assumptions used by management in determining the budgeted EBITDA by considering (i) the current and past performance of the operating segments; (ii) external market and industry data; and (iii) evidence obtained in other areas of the audit. - When a discounted cash flow approach was used, tested the reasonableness of the revenue growth rates by considering management's strategic plans approved by significant judgment made by management in determining the recoverable amounts of the operating segments, including the use of key assumptions.
+This has resulted in a high degree of subjectivity and audit effort in performing the audit procedures.
+Professionals with skill and knowledge in the field of valuation assisted us in performing our procedures.